jupyter-widgets/ipywidgets/docs/source/embedding.md

 ## Rendering Interactive Widgets on [nbviewer](http://nbviewer.jupyter.org/)

-If your notebook was saved with the special "Save Notebook with Widgets" action in the Widgets menu, interactive widgets displayed in your notebook should also be rendered on nbviewer.
+If your notebook was saved with the special "Save Notebook Widget State" action in the Widgets menu, interactive widgets displayed in your notebook should also be rendered on nbviewer.